Outsourced-Logic/Skipper/README.md

 <h1>Why Skipper?</h1>

-Skipper was created as a personal solution after I was unable to find a solution that I felt comfortable with.
+Skipper was created as a personal solution after I was unable to find a ad-management extension that I felt comfortable using.

 Every solution I was able to find had one or multiple of the following issues:

-* They're ad-blockers!
-This takes ad revenue from creators and is directly against the YouTube Terms of Service agreement.
+* **They're ad-blockers!
+This takes ad revenue from creators and is directly against the YouTube Terms of Service agreement.**

     **YouTube has clearly stated that using ad-blockers on YouTube could lead to your account being banned**

     This is *especially* true after the release of YouTube's ad-free upgrade "YouTube Premium".

     Skipper *does not* have this risk, as Skipper is an accesiblity tool that does not violate YouTube's Terms of Serivce.

-* Hiding basic functionality behind a paywall.
+* **Hiding basic functionality behind a paywall.**

+    When looking through the available extensions, I discovered a trend of developers putting low quality extensions behind paywalls and UI that displays pointless         metrics, before abandoning the project.

+    It's not clear how these extensions handle your payment information, if the software is safe to download and if the extension is even functional.

+* **Poor online review due to a general lack of support/functionality.**

+    Many extensions have a significant history of reviews complaining about inconsistent functionality with limited responses from the developer.

-* Non-credible developers that do not provide additonal cedibility through legitimate and traceable branding or transparency through open-source code.
+* **Non-credible developers that do not provide additonal cedibility through legitimate and traceable branding or transparency through open-source code.**

-* Poor online reviews.

-* General lack of support/functionality.

-* They're open-source projects but they use a suspiciously large amount of files and code, while Skipper can be deployed using 3 .png images and approx. 45 lines of code contained in a single .js file and a .json file.
+    Many of the other open source extensions available commonly use a suspiciously large amount of files and code, while Skipper can be deployed using 3 .png images for icons and approx. 45 lines of code contained in a single .js file and a .json file

 <h1>Check out the demo</h1>

 This script displayed in the code block below is the heart of Skipper!
 If you'd like to demo it before downloading, just follow these steps: